rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Data writer

-This service does a simple job of taking values and writing it into Big Query.
+This service does a simple job of taking values and writing them into Big Query.
 Think of this as the data service that can be replaced with something else.
-For example write to Cloud SQL or Spanner.
+For example, write to Cloud SQL or Spanner.
 You can also have multiple data-writers.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```